-Motorists in the above-mentioned circumstances must keep one hand on the steering wheel while using a handheld telephone.
-To prove legal use of a handheld telephone while operating a motor vehicle, a motorist may be asked to produce testimony or written statements from appropriate authorities, or telephone records.
+Motorists in the above-mentioned circumstances must k ep one hand on the steering wheel while using a handheld telephone.
+To prove legal use of a handheld telephone while operating a motor vehicle, a motorist may be ask et to produce testimony or written statements from appropriate authorities, or telephone records.
 The fine for breaking this law is \$200-\$400 for a first offense, \$400-\$600 for a second offense within 10 years of the first offense, \$600-\$800 for a third offense within 10 years of the second offense and for all subsequent offenses.
-(N.J.
-S.A.
-39:4-97.3)
+A person convicted of a third or subsequent violation shall also be assessed three motor vehicle penalty points.
+(N.J.S.A.
+39:4-97.3).
+There may be a 90-day license suspension as well.

-"Kulesh's, Kuberts', and Bolis' Law," enacted in 2012, establishes illegal use of a cell phone while driving as recklessness under the vehicular homicide (N.J.S.A.2C:11-5) and assault by auto (N.J.S.A.2C:12-1) statutes.
+"Kulesh's, Kuberts', and Bolis' Law," enacted in 2012, establishes illegal use of a cell phone while driving as recklessness under the vehicular homicide (N.S.A 2C:11-5) and assault by auto (N.J S.A 2C:12-1) statutes.
 The intent and effect of this law is to make it easier for prosecutors to obtain convictions for vehicular homicide or assault by auto against a person who illegally uses a cell phone while driving and, as a result, kills or injures someone.